 Quality of Service

-A cheap router that delivers subpar performance, however, is no bargain.
-Product reviews will give you a hint as to what you can expect, but setting one up in your own home is the only sure way of knowing how the router will perform in your unique environment.
+A cheap router that delivers sub-par performance is no bargain.
+Product reviews will give you a hint as to what you can expect, but setting one up in your own home is the only sure way to know how the router will perform in your unique environment.
 When you buy yours, make sure the retailer you do business with offers a liberal return policy if you’re not satisfied.